SN2 reaction: Substrate

 The substrate plays the most important part in determining the rate of the reaction.
-This is because the nucleophile attacks from the back of the substrate, thus breaking the carbon-leaving group bond and forming the carbon-nucleophile bond.
-Therefore, to maximise the rate of the SN2 reaction, the back of the substrate must be as unhindered as possible.
-Overall, this means that methyl and primary substrates react the fastest, followed by secondary substrates.
-Tertiary substrates do not participate in SN2 reactions, because of steric hindrance.
-Structures that can form highly stable cations by simple loss of the leaving group, for example, as a resonance-stabilized carbocation, are especially likely to react via an SN1 pathway in competition with SN2.
+For SN2 reaction to occur more quickly, the nucleophile must easily access the sigma antibonding orbital between the central carbon and leaving group.

+SN2 occurs more quickly with substrates that are more sterically accessible at the central carbon, i.e. those that do not have as much sterically hindering substituents nearby.
+Methyl and primary substrates react the fastest, followed by secondary substrates.
+Tertiary substrates do not react via the SN2 pathway, as the greater steric hindrance between the nucleophile and nearby groups of the substrate will leave the SN1 reaction to occur first.

+Substrates with adjacent pi C=C systems can favor both SN1 and SN2 reactions.
+In SN1, allylic and benzylic carbocations are stabilized by delocalizing the positive charge.
+In SN2, however, the conjugation between the reaction centre and the adjacent pi system stabilizes the transition state.
+Because they destabilize the positive charge in the carbocation intermediate, electron-withdrawing groups favor the SN2 reaction.
+Electron-donating groups favor leaving-group displacement and are more likely to react via the SN1 pathway.

 Nucleophile

 Like the substrate, steric hindrance affects the nucleophile's strength.
 The methoxide anion, for example, is both a strong base and nucleophile because it is a methyl nucleophile, and is thus very much unhindered. tert-Butoxide, on the other hand, is a strong base, but a poor nucleophile, because of its three methyl groups hindering its approach to the carbon.
 Nucleophile strength is also affected by charge and electronegativity: nucleophilicity increases with increasing negative charge and decreasing electronegativity.
 For example, OH− is a better nucleophile than water, and I− is a better nucleophile than Br− (in polar protic solvents).
 In a polar aprotic solvent, nucleophilicity increases up a column of the periodic table as there is no hydrogen bonding between the solvent and nucleophile; in this case nucleophilicity mirrors basicity.
 I− would therefore be a weaker nucleophile than Br− because it is a weaker base.
 Verdict - A strong/anionic nucleophile always favours SN2 manner of nucleophillic substitution.